by Adele Duncan, student writer

 “The number one thing I wanted from a school was the eternal component,” he said.
 “I started to look for a Christian education and decided on Harding.”

 David met his wife shortly after arriving on campus while working in the Pattie Cobb cafeteria.
 The couple has been married for 38 years now.
-He changed majors several times during his studies and ultimately earned a Bachelor of Arts degree in Bible in Spring 1987.
+He changed majors several times during his studies and ultimately earned a Bachelor of Arts degree in Bible and social science in Spring 1989.

 As graduation approached, he dealt with a difficult question: “Could I serve God without being a full-time minister?”
 David contemplated this as he prepared to enter the Army.

-He served for 26 years, and when he wasn’t on active duty, David taught high school history.
+He served for 26 years, and when he wasn’t on active duty, David taught high school math and government.
 Throughout this time, he knew he wanted to attend HSTwhenever the opportunity arose.
 He began his studies there in Summer 2017, took a three-year break to be more present with his family, and then resumed his coursework in 2022.

 “Only God could work out this timing,” David remarked.
 “I wanted to go back to HST, and all my classes were available both in person and via Zoom.”